hpennington/kanception/README.md

 Come work on this project with us!
 It needs security hardening, performance optimizations, and lots of features added.
 Don't hesitate to make a PR!

-The tech stack is React, NodeJS, MongoDB (Migrating to Postgres) MERN -> PERN.
+The tech stack is React, NodeJS (TypeScript), Postgres.
+PERN.

 ### Roadmap

-  - Move all client_ids, and secrets to a .env file
   - Add tests
-  - Migrate to Sequelize
-  - Migrate to Heroku & Netlify
-  - Create CI/CD pipeline

 ### Getting started